suvi7896/TEAM-RAFTAAR-DTU/README.md

 # README

-Brochure website made with Ruby On Rails 5.
+Brochure website of Team Raftaar DTU made with Ruby On Rails 5.